-Experience all the nostalgia and elegance of the original Lake District pleasure boat.
+Experience all the nostalgia and elegance of the original Lake District pleasure boat on the North Cruise.

 Hop off at Brantwood House and Gardens

 John Ruskin, the eminent Victorian who lived at Brantwood on the east shore of Coniston was an artist, writer and social reformer.
 He wrote the ‘Stones of Venice’ in which he compares the Lake District and Venice as landscapes under threat from mass tourism.
 His ideas inspired his friends Canon Rawnsley and Octavia Hill about the idea of landscape and nature conservation which eventually brought about the birth of the National Trust.

 Disembark at Brantwood jetty for a visit to the gardens (not NT) to find out more about John Ruskin's fascinating life and work.
 With changing exhibitions, galleries, family trails and quirky mountainside gardens, it makes the perfect addition to a Gondola cruise and your Gondola tickets give you a discount with the Brantwood Trust.